kyle-cagb/wordpress-export-to-markdown/README.md

 # wordpress-export-to-markdown

-A script that converts a WordPress export XML file into Markdown files suitable for a static site generator ([Gatsby](https://www.gatsbyjs.org/), [Hugo](https://gohugo.io/), [Jekyll](https://jekyllrb.com/), etc.).
+A script that converts a WordPress export XML file into Markdown files suitable for static site generators like [Gatsby](https://www.gatsbyjs.org/), [Hugo](https://gohugo.io/), and especially [Jekyll](https://jekyllrb.com/)

-Each post is saved as a separate Markdown file with appropriate frontmatter.
+Each post (and now each page too! custom types coming soon...) is saved as a separate Markdown file with appropriate frontmatter.
 Images are also downloaded and saved.
 Embedded content from YouTube, Twitter, CodePen, etc. is carefully preserved.

 <!-- ![wordpress-export-to-markdown running in a terminal](https://user-images.githubusercontent.com/1245573/72686026-3aa04280-3abe-11ea-92c1-d756a24657dd.gif) -->